aubindonnot/aubindonnot.github.io/_pages/about.md

   - about.html
 ---

-I am a Eng.D Student in optical communications at G&H (Torquay, UK) & University of Strathclyde (Glasgow, UK), working with Peter Kean Craig Michie & Gordon Flockhart.
+I am a Eng.D Student in optical communications at G&H (Torquay, UK) & University of Strathclyde (Glasgow, UK), working with Peter Kean, Craig Michie & Gordon Flockhart.
 My research interests are high power optical fibre amplifiers for space based optical communications.
 In particular, improving the efficiency of existing systems and answering the challenges of space.

 I received my Masters of Science from Heriot-Watt University and Masters of Engineering Degrees from IPSA (Paris), both in 2020.